uccser/cs-field-guide/text/en/chapters/algorithms.md

 The algorithms introduced in this chapter aren't even necessarily the best for any situation; there are several other common ways of searching (e.g. hashing and search trees) and sorting (e.g. mergesort), and a computer scientist needs to know them, and be able to apply and fine tune the right one to a given situation.

 In this chapter we have only talked about the number of comparisons an algorithm makes, and the amount of time a program takes to complete as 'costs' of algorithms.
 There are actually many other ways of measuring the cost of an algorithm.
 These include the amount of memory the algorithm uses and its computational complexity.

+An algorithm often uses computer memory to store temporary data such as a partial sum of a list of numbers or a list of products that match some search criteria.
+With the large size of modern computer memory this may seem to not be as important as the number of steps an algorithm takes, but a poorly performing algorithm in terms of computer memory may be limited in its ability to work with the large data sets common in many industry applications.
+For example, a query algorithm that stored even a single bit for each record it searched could quickly overwhelm a web server's memory if it was searching a large data set such as Netflix's current movie offerings.
+Minimizing memory usage while also minimizing the number of steps an algorithm takes is not always possible; there is often a tradeoff between computation and memory usage.

 Computer Scientists use 'Big O notation' to more accurately describe the performance or complexity of an algorithm, and you are likely to come across this notation very quickly when investigating the performance of algorithms.
 It characterises the resources needed by an algorithm and is usually applied to the execution time required, or sometimes the space used by the algorithm.

 {panel type="extra-for-experts" summary="Examples of Big O notation"}
 Here are some Big O examples: